Choosing between mutual funds and stocks

 Please you may follow us and share:

-5 thoughts on “Choosing between mutual funds and stocks”
+5 responses to “Choosing between mutual funds and stocks”

 1. No, I wouldn’t advice stock trading unless you have knowledge or information.
 It is high risk.
 For commodity trading maybe with good guidance you can give it a try, but I think the best way to start in investing as a beginner is to invest for a long time say in mutual funds, this way you reduce the risk which comes with trading stocks.